dchaplinsky/dsp-testbed/README.md

 Obviosly it's not a real project but a set of supporting tools for DSP programming, experiments and rapid prototyping.
 However even now it's helpful to me and hopefully it'll grow a little bit more.

+## Few words on architecture
+* **Plugins**.
+Very similar to those you might seen in VST (except the multichannel input is interleaved, not stripped).
+You are instantiating them with audio params (samplerate and number of channels) and plugin params (cut off, Q, etc).
+You can feed data into them using **process** method.
+You can query inner states of them using **state** method.
+* **Stacks**.
+Chain of plugins, where output of previous one connected to the input of the next one.
+Also stacks are capable to read data from signal sources (see below) and write down important values for you using tool called probe.
+You are instantiating stacks with list of plugins and for each of plugins you can specify a list of state variables to track You can feed input data using **process** method or by directly connecting signal source to the stack with **process_source** You can take some measures using **probe** method or just by accessing **probe_results** field (which is prepopulated with probe values gathered after processing a batch with **process_source**).
+* Descendants of **AbstractReader** providing input for Plugins or Stacks.
+Think Aiff/Wave reader, sine generators, etc.
+* Graph tools like **ProbeResultsPlotter** which you can use with probe results produced by **Stacks**.

 ## Requirements
 Core files (plugins.py/stacks.py) doesn't require anything. processing_test.py is using matplotlib for data visualisation